On-Track and Off-Track Projects

 $percentTime = 1 - ($weeksToDeadline / $weeksTotal);

-Because we want to build in a little “wiggle room,” we’re going to call this project “On-Track” until the percent of tasks inside it are more than 20% behind the percent of time remaining before the deadline.
+Because we want to build in a little “wiggle room,” we’re going to call this Project “On-Track” until the percent of Tasks inside it are more than 20% behind the percent of time remaining before the deadline.
 So, our IF/ELSE looks like this.

 IF ($percentTime < ($percentComplete + 0.2)) = "Off-Track"; ELSE "On-Track"